Datto27/mern-chat/README.md

   ! for Authorized redirect URIs you must set: http://localhost:4000/auth/google/callback

-PUSHER IS USED FOR SHOW NEW DATA CHANGES IN FRONTEND for use it you need to add PUSHER_ID and PUSHER_KEY in .env from your pusher api
+PUSHER IS USED FOR SHOW NEW DATA CHANGES IN FRONTEND. for use it you need to add PUSHER_ID and PUSHER_KEY in .env from your pusher api

 UI :